ArnoldDP/OStim-Community-Modlist/README.md

  This list is not finished, there might be more bugs than whatever is listed below.

- ENBSeries may fail to install throuhg wabbajack, this is probably my fault.
-Thankfully theres an easy workaround where you just have to manually download the ENB binaries and drop the .zip folder into the wabbajack download folder.
+ ENBSeries may fail to install throuhg wabbajack, but dont panic!
+Theres an easy workaround where you just have to manually download the ENB binaries and drop the .zip folder into the wabbajack download folder.
 After you do that, you need to create an empty text file with the exact same name as the enbseries zip file, and add a .meta extension to the end of it.
 If done correctly, it should look like this

 ![image](https://user-images.githubusercontent.com/122011472/222934459-a70e81e6-259a-43a0-abf6-582e0e1a9a96.png)

+If this *still* fails, DM me on Discord @Arnold#1526.
+ENBDev might have updated without me realizing it.

-Theres a solid chance I didn't set up the auto-downgrade feature properly, if it fails then you can downgrade the game using this tool https://www.nexusmods.com/skyrimspecialedition/mods/57618
+Theres a solid chance I didn't set up the auto-downgrade feature properly, if it fails then you can downgrade the game to 1.6.353 using this tool.
+If you're on version 1.6.640, the version you need is the second to last. https://www.nexusmods.com/skyrimspecialedition/mods/57618

  There is an infinite loading screen if you enter the dlc1dimhollowcrypt01 cell (the first dungeon during the Dawnguard questline) ***AFTER*** starting the Awakening questline.
 For now, you're going to have to open the console and type coc dlc1dimhollowcrypt02, this will not break anything but your immersion.
 If you find the solution (or more bugs), please add me on discord @Arnold#1526 or ping me in the ostim discord